gatsbyjs/gatsby/docs/docs/conceptual/rendering-options.md

 SSG is the default rendering mode in Gatsby.
 Gatsby generates all assets and HTML for all SSG pages at build time on a build server (this could be your laptop, any build service, or Gatsby Cloud worker if you use [Gatsby Cloud][6]).

-Then, the produced static files are uploaded to the CDN provider of choice and served to end-users.
+Then, the produced static files are uploaded to the content delivery network (CDN) provider of choice and served to end users.
 The build server is not needed after the build step and could even be turned off.

 This mode provides the most pleasant user experience, the highest level of security, and run-time scalability for your site.

 > **Note:** SSG doesn't mean your site is not dynamic.
 You can still use JavaScript to communicate with any APIs,
 > add private sections of your site for authorized users via [client-side rendering][4] and
-> have any features SPA can have
+> have any features that single-page applications (SPAs) can have.

-Here is how SSG works in Gatsby Cloud (the principle remains the same with any build and CDN provider):
+Here is how SSG works in Gatsby Cloud (although the principle remains the same with any build and CDN provider):

 ![Static Site Generation diagram](../images/ssg-diagram.jpg)

-One downside of SSG is building time.
+One downside of SSG is longer build times.
 As the number of pages of your site grows, so does the build time.
-Gatsby supports [incremental builds][5] to make sure the 2nd and subsequent builds only rebuild what was changed but for the initial build (the build without the cache), build times may become an issue.
-That's where the Deferred Static Generation could be beneficial.
+Gatsby supports [incremental builds][5] to make sure the 2nd and subsequent builds only rebuild the parts of your site that changed, but for the initial build (the build without the cache), build times may become an issue.
+That's where Deferred Static Generation could be beneficial.

 ## Deferred Static Generation (DSG)